 The blessedness of Jesus’ followers is measured by how obediently they carry out the word of the Lord, not by how impressively they perform rituals in the sight of people or how busy they are involved in spiritual activities, not by how frequently they come up with pious remarks or how nice-sounding are the prayers they say, not by how much theology they know or how many religious conferences they attend, not by how popular they can become or how many famous people they are associated with.

 “Blessed rather are those who hear the word of God and obey it!”
 (Lk 11:28, NIV)

 Who initiated the proceedings at Cana that led to the first of the signs through which Jesus revealed his glory, and caused his disciples to believe in him?

 It was Mother Mary!

-Her purpose: draw attention to her Son and to obey him.
+Her purpose: draw attention to her Son and to obedience to him.

 That was her vocation; it still is today.